-Item Yes No or unknown Notes expected in the interest of safety and due diligence Building Access/Egress Are changes/adaptations to building access/egress needed?
-Transportation/Bussing Plan Are changes to any transportation plan needed?
+Item Yes No or unknown Notes Transportation/Bussing Plan Are changes to any transportation plan needed?
 Emergency Planning Are changes to emergency planning needed: Drills, protocols, communications, evacuations, specific items for focused training?
 Wilderness Safety Does the site include forests for regular wilderness adventures that include additional risks or may necessitate tighter ratios or other new safety policies of procedures?
 Aquatic Plan Do aquatic plans need to be updated due to the specifics of the site?
-Tick Control and Lyme disease Does the land on the site require/need basic education and training, preparation and avoidance (clothing, risk factors, DEET); tick checking, and communication with families?
+Tick Control and Lyme Does the land on the site require/need basic disease education and training, preparation, and avoidance (clothing, risk factors, DEET); tick checking, and communication with families?
 Dangerous Weather Does the location require any new protocols related to dangerous weather?
 Staffing Plan Does the site require a change to the current program staffing plan due to location specifics?
 (In particular to ratios?)
 Traffic Is the site near traffic, roads, or driveways/parking lots that require adaptations or new protocols and training for staff to mitigate against accidents with vehicles?
-Legal/Liability/Insurance concerns Has the district and/or involved partners checked these areas to affirm that all known issues have been addressed with adequate satisfaction?
-Does the Director have any safety concerns about the site not covered in this checklist?
-If Yes, List.
+Legal/Liability/Insurance Has the district and/or involved partners checked concerns these areas to affirm that all known issues have been addressed with adequate satisfaction?
+Does the Director have If Yes, List. any safety concerns about the site not covered in this checklist?

-https://dcf.vermont.gov/cdd/laws-regs/childcare
+https://dcf.vermont.gov/cdd/laws-rules/licensing